logo

 Delhi - Victoria Point

 On 15 April, the mail was flown from Akyab via Rangoon to Victoria Point in Southern Burma.
 This postcard was flown from Delhi to Victoria Point.
 It is postmarked Civil Aerodrome Delhi on 13 April.
-It has Victoria Point postmarks dated 22 April which is presumably when it began its return journey.
+Although there was an overnight stop, apparently the mail for Victoria Point was off loaded in Rangoon and sent on by surface.
+This card has a Victoria Point handstamp on 22 April which is when it eventually arrived there [5].

 ANA were contacted and Kingsford Smith, with G U Scotty Allan as co-pilot, flew the Southern Cross from Sydney to Koepang on 21-24 April.
 They picked up the mail and flew it from Koepang to Darwin on 25 April.
 The mail was flown from Darwin to Brisbane by Qantas in a DH 61 Giant Moth on 27-28 April and by ANA from Brisbane to Sydney on the Avro Ten Southern Sun on 29 April.
 Later on 29 April, mail was flown from Sydney to Melbourne by Jim Mollison in the Southern Star.
 (Three months later Mollison set a new Australia to England record time of 8 days 19 hours.)

-The New Zealand mail was forwarded from Sydney by sea and arrived on 5 May, 31 days after leaving London.
+The New Zealand mail was forwarded from Sydney by sea on the Maunganui and arrived on 5 May, 31 days after leaving London.

-The flight for London left Melbourne on 23 April with the mail from New Zealand leaving Wellington on 17 April and joining the flight at Sydney on 24 April.
+The flight for London left Melbourne on 23 April with the mail from New Zealand being sent from Wellington to Sydney on the Ulimaroa on 17 - 21 April [6] and joining the flight at Sydney on 24 April.

 aus 31